 Asked if in hindsight she had been too negative when she wrote the book she said: “I don't think I was worried enough.
 I think if you're looking state by state some of the laws they're putting in right now I probably wasn't quite worried enough.”

 She adds “The Handmaid's Tale has actually become a meme in US politics.
 You'll find it turning up on Twitter.

 "Somebody has to tell the Republicans the Handmaid's Tale is not a blueprint," she said.

-You can see the interview in full on HARDtalk on BBC World News and the BBC News Channel on Monday 17 October and after on BBCiPlayer (UK only).
+You can see the interview in full on HARDtalk on BBC World News and the BBC News Channel on Tuesday 8 August 2017 and on BBCiPlayer (UK only).